yngwi/jml-tools/README.md

 ### evaluate

 Evaluates a path expression similar to XPath on a JML object starting with the content of the root object.
-It doesn't support all the functionalities of XPath, most importantly while the _descendant axis_ is available in the form of the double forward slash `//`, the other axes are not.
+It doesn't support all of the functionalities of XPath, most importantly, while the _descendant axis_ is available in the form of the double forward slash `//`, the other axes are not.

 #### Syntax